 In January 2011, the Boards of Directors of the American College of Rheumatology (ACR), the American Society of Nephrology (ASN), and the European League Against Rheumatism (EULAR) recommended that the name "Wegener's granulomatosis" be changed to "granulomatosis with polyangiitis," abbreviated as GPA [1-3].
 This change reflects a plan to gradually shift from honorific eponyms to a disease-descriptive or etiology-based nomenclature.

-Granulomatosis with polyangiitis, which can be abbreviated as GPA, and microscopic polyangiitis (MPA) are related systemic vasculitides.
-Both are associated with antineutrophil cytoplasmic antibodies (ANCA), have similar features on renal histology (eg, a focal necrotizing, pauci-immune glomerulonephritis), and have similar outcomes.
+Granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA) are related systemic vasculitides that, along with eosinophilic granulomatosis with polyangiitis (Churg-Strauss), make up the antineutrophil cytoplasmic autoantibody (ANCA)-associated vasculitides.
+Both GPA and MPA are associated with ANCA, have many identical clinical manifestations, have many similar histologic features, and have similar outcomes.
 There are, however, several differences between these disorders.
 (See "Clinical manifestations and diagnosis of granulomatosis with polyangiitis and microscopic polyangiitis", section on 'Clinical presentation'.)

-Therapy of GPA and MPA has two components: induction of remission with initial immunosuppressive therapy, and maintenance immunosuppressive therapy for a variable period to prevent relapse.
+Therapy for GPA and MPA has two main components: induction of remission with initial immunosuppressive therapy, and maintenance of remission with immunosuppressive therapy for a variable period to prevent relapse.

-Assessment of disease activity — A variety of methods have been used to assess disease activity in patients with granulomatosis with polyangiitis, abbreviated as GPA, or microscopic polyangiitis (MPA).
-As an example, the Birmingham Vasculitis Activity Score (BVAS/GPA) has been applied to patients with either GPA or MPA.
-The score includes both general symptoms (arthralgia, arthritis, and fever) and involvement of eight major organ systems .
+Assessment of disease activity — A variety of methods have been used to assess disease activity in patients with granulomatosis with polyangiitis (GPA) or microscopic polyangiitis (MPA).
+As an example, the Birmingham Vasculitis Activity Score (BVAS) has been applied to patients with either GPA or MPA.
+The BVAS system incorporates data on disease manifestations in nine categories (ie, general symptoms such as arthralgia, arthritis, and fever, plus involvement of eight major organ systems) and has been the main outcome measurement tool used in clinical trials of antineutrophil cytoplasmic autoantibody (ANCA)-associated vasculitis .
+Evaluation of patients using the BVAS system is mostly performed in research studies and less commonly in clinical practice.
 (See "Overview of the management of vasculitis in adults", section on 'Monitoring' and "Overview of the management of vasculitis in adults".)